castle-engine/castle-engine/tools/castle-editor/README.md

     Saved as `xxx.cge-scene-transform` files.
 Load in your game using `TransformLoad` from `CastleComponentSerialize` unit.

-Each such hierarchy is saved to a file `xxx.cge-*`.
-You can load it from code using `CastleComponentSerialize` unit, instantiate it whenever you want, as many times as you want etc.
+The `xxx.cge-user-interface` and `xxx.cge-scene-transform` are simple text files (JSON, using FPC FpJsonRtti).
+You should commit them to the version control, just like your source code.
+You can have as many such files inside your project as you need to.
+You load them from code using `CastleComponentSerialize` unit.
+You can instantiate them whenever you want, as many times as you want etc.

+Let me emphasize that *when using the CGE editor, you still code using Pascal, using the same CGE API you already know (TCastleScene, TUIControl, TCastleWindow and so on)*.
+It's just that now, as an additional (optional) feature, you can load a designed instance of `TUIControl` or `TCastleTransform` using the `CastleComponentSerialize` unit.
+You can use this feature as much or as little as you want.

 The visual editor is available as a component (`TCastleEditor`) that works in 3 use-cases: